Health insurance in Morocco

 Consult a general practitioner in Morocco

 To consult a doctor in Morocco, you can start by asking friends and family if they have a GP to recommend.
-Alternatively, there are a large number of websites that group doctors by town and offer you direct access to a doctor in your area.
-We advise you to contact your embassy or find out more on their website, and contact the medical officers who can put you in touch with a GP.
+You can also consult one of the many websites that list doctors by town.
+They will then suggest you directly to a doctor in your area.
+We also advise you to contact your embassy or find out more on their website, and contact the medical advisors who will put you in touch with a general practitioner.

 In Morocco, you can consult a specialist without necessarily going to a general practitioner first.
-However, we strongly advise you to make an appointment with a general practitioner beforehand, who will be able to advise you better if you need specialist advice.
+However, we strongly advise you to make an appointment with a general practitioner beforehand, who will be better able to refer you if you need specialist advice.
 This will enable you to have two medical opinions if your consultations result in a major operation.

 On average, here’s how much a consultation with a :